melbamorph/melaniemcd-ai/replit.md

-# Melanie McDonough Portfolio - AI Solutions for Government
+# Melanie McDonough Portfolio - AI Experiments for Local Government

 ## Overview
-A modern Next.js 14 portfolio showcasing AI adoption strategies and civic technology work.
-Designed to impress OpenAI for a Solutions Engineer role on the government team.
+A minimal Next.js 14 landing page serving as a personal innovation space for sharing AI experiments and learnings focused on local government and civic technology.
+Currently in "launch framework" mode with more content coming soon.

+## Current State
+- **Minimal landing page** with hero, coming soon teaser (Zoner MCP, Chatbot), and social links
+- **Simplified navigation**: Home, About, Contact
+- **Hidden for now**: Work, Demos, Playbooks, Writing (pages exist but not linked)
+- **Social links**: GitHub and LinkedIn prominently displayed

 ## Design System
 - **Dark mode** with dark navy/slate backgrounds (#0a0a0f base)